Talk to others with an Ostomy

 Terry

-Reply to J🙂
+Reply to Anonymous

 Yes, I noticed that it came off easily, with no residue.

-Barrier rings also come in paste strips not paste from a tube that's a whole different product and not one I'd recommend for raw skin.
+Barrier rings also come in paste strips, not paste from a tube.
+That's a whole different product and not one I'd recommend for raw skin.

 Reply to Ostomate & woundr

-Hi Osto, Thanks for your response.
+Hi Osto, thanks for your response.
 My skin has completely healed and I'm back to my normal routine, which is just applying my pouch, without any need for barrier strips, rings or what have you.
-My peristomal skin is flat and I don't have leaks, so have never needed them.
-The tiny little areas of rawness I occasionally get right at the base of my stoma, is just from me not cutting the flange perfectly, and I've always corrected it easily by applying a couple of layers of stoma powder/barrier wipe, and it's cleared up by the time of my next change.
+My peristomal skin is flat and I don't have leaks, so I have never needed them.
+The tiny little areas of rawness I occasionally get right at the base of my stoma are just from me not cutting the flange perfectly, and I've always corrected it easily by applying a couple of layers of stoma powder/barrier wipe, and it's cleared up by the time of my next change.
 Now that I have discovered the Salts flange extenders, very thin, infused with aloe, if I ever have a skin issue like this last one, I will use a small piece of it again, as it worked beautifully to heal my skin.
 My problem was that I had let it get too bad before I contacted my ostomy nurse.
 I am now prepared and won't make that mistake again.
 I do have an excellent ostomy nurse.
 Thanks again.

 Terry

-Reply to delgrl525
+Reply to TerryLT

 I'm having lots of problems with sore skin.
-Could you tell me what are salts please
+Could you tell me what salts are, please?

 Reply to theresakendall76

 Salts is a company located in the U.K., so you should have easy access to their products.
 I've only tried the flange extenders so far, but I'm waiting for samples of their pouches too.
-I've been really impressed with the aloe infused product, and the pouches and barrier rings also have it.
+I've been really impressed with the aloe-infused product, and the pouches and barrier rings also have it.
 Look them up and request samples.
 Good luck!

 Terry